What is anomaly detection in manufacturing?

 An example of a contextual outlier can be illustrated on a series of temperature readings collected over time that follow a predictable pattern.
 A machine alternately heats up and cools in a cyclical manner as it operates.
 If the machine cools when it is expected to heat, this represents an anomaly, even though the unexpected cooling falls within the expected range of overall temperature.

 - Collective outliers: Data points that deviate significantly from the rest of the dataset.
 On their own they are not necessarily outliers but combined with another time series dataset they collectively act like outliers.

 Collective outliers can be more challenging to spot, since they require comparing similar points across different datasets.
 An example of when a collective outlier could be found it the comparison of power supply data for different machines.
 If the power for the whole plant were to falter, a dip would be seen across all machine data at the same time.
 This finding would clearly indicate an issue with the central power supply, as opposed to a specific machine.

-By leveraging the anomaly detection, SPC, and machine learning capabilities of our LinePulse solution, we can help you monitor and analyze your production in real time to detect anomalies in your manufacturing data and uncover opportunities to improve your part quality.
+By leveraging the anomaly detection, SPC, and machine learning capabilities of LinePulse, we can help you monitor and analyze your production data in real time to detect anomalies in your manufacturing data and uncover opportunities to improve your part quality.